What is a website relaunch?

 Design-Relaunch vs. Website-Relaunch

-Reasons for a Website Relaunch
+Reasons for a website relaunch

 A website relaunch is more than just a new design.
 It is a strategic realignment that takes performance, user experience, and conversion optimization to a new level.
-Typical reasons for a relaunch can include the following:
+Typical reasons for a relaunch may include the following:

-What will be changed?
+What is being changed?

-Design & User Experience
+Design & User Guidance

 Modern, responsive design with clear structure, improved user guidance, and intuitive navigation.